How to Document Household Staff & Protect Your Home

 A confidentiality clause for a nanny is a section within an employment contract or a standalone nondisclosure document that restricts the nanny from sharing private family information.
 It typically covers children’s identities and photos, family schedules, health details, home addresses, and any personal conversations.
 The clause should also address social media restrictions and remain in effect for a defined period after employment ends.

-How do you write a simple confidentiality protocol for household staff?
+How to write a simple confidentiality protocol

 Start by listing the specific categories of information you consider private, such as financial records, health details, security systems, and family routines.
 Define how long the restrictions last after employment ends.
 Include reasonable exceptions for legal obligations and emergencies.
 Keep the language plain and direct so every staff member can understand it without a lawyer.
 Have an employment attorney review the final version to confirm it is enforceable in your state.